o19s/chorus-opensearch-edition/katas/007_configure_AB_with_TDI.md

 ```
 ### SRW

-The following API calls are all handled in the `search-relevance.sh` script called by `quickstart.sh` for you and mainly included for your reference in case you want to follow along with the steps manually.
+The following API calls are handled for you in the `search-relevance.sh` script called by `quickstart.sh` and mainly included for your reference in case you want to follow along with the steps manually.

 #### Search Configurations